nebari-dev/nebari-docs/docs/docs/community/team-structure.md

 ## Special interest or working groups

-In addition to the above formal teams, new special interest group can be created with commit and triage access to specific Nebari repositories.
+In addition to the above formal teams, new special interest groups (SIG) can be created with commit and triage access to specific Nebari repositories.
 Examples of special interest groups in the past are "Documentation" and "Design" teams.

-These special interest teams can be created by the Nebari Core team if two or more community members express interest in the [discussion forum](https://github.com/orgs/nebari-dev/discussions/categories/community).
+The Core team can create a new SIG if two or more community members express interest in the [discussion forum](https://github.com/orgs/nebari-dev/discussions/categories/community).

-## How to join a team?
+## Join a team

-Nebari uses a nomination process add new team members[^1], as detailed in the following table.
+Nebari follows a nomination process to add new team members[^1], as detailed in the following table.
 You can nominate members by opening a GitHub discussions topic in the ["Community" category](https://github.com/orgs/nebari-dev/discussions/categories/community).

 [^1]: All except the [Emeritus core](#emeritus-core) team are decided through nominations.